Course Outline

 Goal:

-Craft an original short story and or excerpt of an original short story and provide accompanying critical analysis.
+Craft an original short story and or excerpt of an original short story and deliver critical analysis reflecting an understanding of theory and practice.

 Product: Artefact - Creative, and Written Piece